-In this blog I will explain the three key points for determining good keywords and give you a six step plan how to do the ultimate keyword research getting the perfect results.
+In this blog, I will explain the three key points for determining good keywords and give you a six-step plan on how to do the ultimate keyword research to get the perfect results.

 What is a keyword anyway?

 A keyword is a search term, input in a search machine, which can be more than one loose word.
 Think about it: if you want to find something on the internet to prepare for your summer vacation, you might be looking for the search term ‘holiday’ or “cheap hotels in South- France”?
 Both are keywords and the site that addresses them well will receive visitors.

 Why are keywords so important?

 There are all kinds of reasons why keywords are extremely important for your website:

 - First and foremost you need them to get high rankings in the search engines in order to attract many visitors to your site.
 Ideally, you want to be on pages 1, 2 or 3.
 Being number one in the search results should not be a goal in itself.
 No one can guarantee you a number one position and if you reach it you will come under the scrutiny of Google at one point or another.
 You have nothing to worry about if you use the right keywords and quality content.

 - You need them to ensure that visitors stay long enough on your site.
 First impressions count and you have 10 seconds to convince visitors that your website deserves a closer look.
 Moreover, if you can convince users to stay on your page for half a minute, there’s a fair chance that they’ll stay much longer—often two minutes or more, which is an eternity on the web.

 - You need them to advertise your product and or service in the right way.
 Selecting high-quality, relevant keywords for your advertising campaign can help you reach the customers you want when you want.

 - You need to achieve the best site linking to your site.
 If you can persuade people to link to you using important keywords in the anchor text, then you will likely benefit from higher rankings for those important keywords (find the world’s best Chardonnays on chardonnayfans.com rather than chardonnayfans.com only).